BAllanach/softsusy/README.md

 make programs
 ```

-There are six C++ test programs, five of which can be run by the commands
+There are four C++ test programs, which can be run by the commands
 ```bash
 ./softsusy.x
 ./rpvsoftsusy.x